-The Ministry of Agriculture, under Nanono’s predecessor Audu Ogbeh, released Nigeria’s food production capacity to BusinessDay in 2017 and 2018.
+The Ministry of Agriculture, under Nanono’s predecessor Audu Ogbeh, recently released Nigeria’s food production capacity to BusinessDay in 2018/2019.

-The ministry’s data showed that Nigeria was the largest producer of yam, with an output of 40 million metric tons per annum (MTPA).
-However, yam demand in the country was 60 million (MTPA), leaving a gap of 20 million MTPA.
+The ministry’s data show that Nigeria is the largest producer of yam, with an output of 40 million metric tons per annum (MTPA).
+However, yam demand in the country is 60 million MTPA, leaving a gap of 20 million MTPA.

-The country, according to the data, produced 42 million MTPA of cassava, but domestic demand for the crop was 53.8 million MTPA, leaving a gap of 11.8 million MTPA.
+The country, according to the data, produces 42 million MTPA of cassava, but domestic demand for the crop remains 53.8 million MTPA, leaving a gap of 11.8 million MTPA.

-Similarly, the data said national supply for Irish potato was 900,000 MTPA, but market demand in Nigeria was 8 million MTPA—opening a gap of 7.1 million MTPA.
+Similarly, the data say that national supply for Irish potato is 900,000 MTPA, but market demand in Nigeria is 8 million MTPA—opening a gap of 7.1 million MTPA.

-Also, local production of sweet potato was 1.2 million MTPA, while demand was 6 million MTPA, leaving a gap of 4.8 million MTPA.
+Also, local production of sweet potato is 1.2 million MTPA while demand stands at 6 million MTPA, leaving a gap of 4.8 million MTPA.

-The ministry’s data said Nigeria produced 400,000 MTPA of wheat annually while demand was 4 million MTPA, opening a gap of 3.6million MTPA.
+The ministry’s data show that Nigeria produces 400,000 MTPA of wheat annually while demand is 4 million MTPA, opening a gap of 3.6million MTPA.

-Maize production in the country was put at 10.5 million MTPA by the ministry while local demand was 15 million MTPA, leaving a gap of 4.5 million MTPA.
+Maize production in the country is estimated at 10.5 million MTPA by the ministry while local demand is 15 million MTPA, leaving a gap of 4.5 million MTPA.

-Again, local soybean production was 750,000 MTPA, but domestic demand was 2 million MTPA, meaning there was a supply gap of 1.250 million MTPA.
+Also, local soybean production is 750,000 MTPA, but domestic demand remains 2 million MTPA, meaning there is a supply gap of 1.250 million MTPA.

-The data further said that Nigeria produced 2.5 million MTPA of tomato whereas the country needed 6 million MTPA of it to survive.
-This means there was a gap of 3.5 million MTPA.
+The data further say that Nigeria produces 2.5 million MTPA of tomato whereas the country needs 6 million MTPA of it to survive.
+This means there is a gap of 3.5 million MTPA.

-Sorghum production in the country as of 2018 was 11 million MTPA while demand was 12.5 million MTPA, indicating a gap of 1.5 million MTPA.
+Sorghum production in the country today is 11 million MTPA while demand is estimated at 12.5 million MTPA, indicating a gap of 1.5 million MTPA.

 According to farmers, all the gaps are filled with imports.